How to Set Up Cron Jobs for Global Inventory & Product Synchs

 Global Product Synchronization – Log Files

-As with the Global Inventory Synch the log filenames have been shortened and a batch number suffix added to each one for each run so it is easy to check that the synch is happening correctly and for all batches.
+As with the Global Inventory Synch the log filenames describe which way the synch is running plus a batch number suffix added to each one, for each run, so it is easy to check that the synch is happening correctly and for all batches.

 How Xeroom Runs Batch Jobs Using Cron

-When you run the inventory or product synch or a bulk job in the WooCommerce Order dash you should see the job kicked off and get processed.
+When you run a Global Inventory or Global Produc Synch, or a bulk job in the WooCommerce Order dash, you should see the job kicked off and get processed almost immediately ie within a minute.
 It won’t always be instant as it is due to the cron schedule and what other processes are running.
-The bulk orders setting should be set to 4.
 Here is a video to explain it. https://d.pr/v/yS4hEd It should run after a minute or two and we have added a cancel button in case it remains suspended.
 The cronjob scheduler plugin will tell you to disable the default wp-cron processer by putting this statement in wp-config and then to create a unix job in cpanel for your server define(‘DISABLE_WP_CRON’, true); However our experience is that some hosts will override or control this.
 The WP crontrol plugin will enable you to see what is going on with your wp-cron system and show you all the events and schedules.
 If it is not running then you need to speak to your host to determine why.
-You can also check the cron logs on your server https://cronitor.io/cron-reference/where-are-cron-logs-stored Note that cron is used by other parts of WordPress and detailed in the articles below.
+You can also check the cron logs on your server https://cronitor.io/cron-reference/where-are-cron-logs-stored Note that cron is used by other parts of WordPress and detailed in the articles below:

 1. Install the WP Crontrol plugin and update the attached file in your Xeroom plugin directory.